 This recommendation is aligned with ICANN’s Strategic Plan and Mission and is within the scope of the review team.

 Impact of Recommendation: This recommendation could result in an improvement in submission rates by region and may discover other cultural reasons that the inaccuracy reporting tool is not utilized.
+This recommendation would impact users in these geographic areas and the registrars who will respond to the Compliance team's request for review.
+This could increase the number of inaccuracy reports that the Compliance team works on.

 No implementation will continue to disadvantage the global south.